triepod-ai/puppeteer-mcp-server/README.md

 For source installation, replace `path/to/puppeteer-mcp-server` with the actual path to where you installed this tool.

-For more examples, see the [Outlook Calendar MCP repository](https://github.com/merajmehrabi/Outlook_Calendar_MCP.git).

 ## Usage

 ### Standard Mode